Skenvy/Skenvy/.github/README.md

 > There's also my [gists](https://gist.github.com/Skenvy).
 One that I have favourited because I regularly access it is [SSH for multiple GH accounts](https://gist.github.com/Skenvy/8e16d4f044707e63c670f5b487da02c0).

 1. [julia-release](https://github.com/Skenvy/julia-release): A github action to release a julia project in a way that feels more ideologically alligned with how I'm familiar with releasing, as opposed to julia's officially recommended release pattern.
-1. [dependabot-linguist](https://github.com/Skenvy/dependabot-linguist) A ruby [package](https://rubygems.org/gems/dependabot-linguist) that can be used to have a guess as to what sort of dependabot configuration is appropriate for a given repository, with the primary use case of automating the configuration across multiple repositories without the need to manually investigate their contents.
+1. [dispatch-suggestor](https://github.com/Skenvy/dispatch-suggestor): A github action for commenting on PRs with a list of suggested `workflow_dispatch` triggered workflows to run based on what workflows it determines will run when the PR is merged.
 1. [Collatz](https://github.com/Skenvy/Collatz): An attempt at a personal Rosetta Stone and collation of _language-fu-isms_, all attempting to achieve sort of the same thing, along with various general repository health examples, and learning github actions.
 There's probably more collatz repositories on GitHub than you could poke a stick at.
 This is just one of them.
 I picked the topic to match the goal of "personal Rosetta Stone" rather than the other way round.
 The choice of topic came from having a bunch of python scripts written years ago that went down a rabbit-hole, so I made this to make myself stick to KISS.
 1. [Sudoku](https://github.com/Skenvy/Sudoku): A java JFrame implementation of a sudoku solver I wrote circa 2013 and have been sitting on with the desire to one day convert it into an android app.
 The distinction between this and other solvers is that this tries to catagorise the difficulty of the puzzle by which tactics it needed to solve it, that is to say, it tries to solve it using only specific techniques, in order, without resorting to heuristics / brute force that would be unobtainable for a person.
+1. [dependabot-linguist](https://github.com/Skenvy/dependabot-linguist) `:archived:` A ruby [package](https://rubygems.org/gems/dependabot-linguist) that can be used to have a guess as to what sort of dependabot configuration is appropriate for a given repository, with the primary use case of automating the configuration across multiple repositories without the need to manually investigate their contents.

 ## Publications 🖨️
 * Honours Thesis (2017): [ECDSA and ECDH in VHDL for FPGA](http://hdl.handle.net/1959.14/1262355)